jsperf/jsperf.com/README.md

 1. Clone the repository (`git clone https://github.com/jsperf/jsperf.com.git`).
 2. Install dependencies (`npm install`).
+3. Get a [Browserscope.org](http://www.browserscope.org/) API key by signing in and going to [the settings page](http://www.browserscope.org/user/settings).
+(You'll need this in the next step)
 3. Setup database and other environment configuration (`npm run setup`).

 ### Running the server